 All schools shall implement the uniform Student Progression, Promotion, and Grading Procedures which have been developed by a broad-based committee and approved by the administrative staff and the Board.
 Written reports shall be sent to parents at established intervals.

-Students may advance through the established program of studies in accordance with the prescribed requirements, P1-12.
-Students shall not be penalized in grades 9-12 for work completed during an approved summer session.
+Students may advance through the established program of studies in accordance with the prescribed requirements, kindergarten-twelve.
+Students may advance through the established program of studies in accordance with the prescribed requirements, kindergarten-twelve.